Kmaina32/Ubuntu-Academy-/README.md

 - **Authentication:** Secure user sign-up and login.
 - **Dashboard:** A personalized space for students to view their enrolled courses, track progress, and access certificates.
 - **Course Enrollment:** Supports both free and paid courses, with a simulated M-Pesa payment flow for paid content.
-- **AI-Powered Help Center:** An AI assistant (powered by Genkit) to help students with their questions about the platform.
+- **AI-Powered Help Center:** An AI assistant to help students with their questions about the platform.
-- **Learning Interface:** A rich course player with drip-fed content (lessons unlock daily on weekdays), video support, and progress tracking.
+- **Learning Interface:** A rich course player with video support and progress tracking.
+- **AI Tutor ("Gina"):** Inside the course player, students can chat with an AI tutor.
+They can ask questions about the lesson, request summaries, or take a quiz.
+The tutor also supports voice-to-text input and text-to-speech output for an interactive experience.
+- **Integrated Notebook:** Students have access to a personal notebook for each course, directly within the learning interface.
+Notes are saved automatically and can be downloaded as a branded PDF.
 - **Assessments:** Take multi-part final exams with a mix of multiple-choice and short-answer questions.
 - **Certificate Generation:** Automatically receive a downloadable and printable certificate upon successful course completion.
 - **Profile Management:** Students can update their personal details, which are reflected on their certificates.